inpercima/swaaplate/README.md

 # install tools
 yarn

-# change data in swaaplate.json (more info see in configuration) and run swaaplate
+# change data in swaaplate.json (more info in configuration) and run swaaplate with one argument for the workspace path
-./swaaplate.js
+./swaaplate.js /absolute/path/to/workspace
 ```

 ## Configuration